ariesteam/ariesteam.github.com/modules/recspecs.markdown

 Palmer, J.F.
 2008.
 Perceived effects of clearcutting in the White Mountains of New Hampshire, USA.
 Journal of Environmental Management 89 (3): 167-183.

+Semmens, D.J., et al.  In press.
+Accounting for the ecosystem services of migratory
+species: Quantifying migration support and spatial subsidies.
+Forthcoming in:
+Ecological Economics.

 Southwest Wings Festival.
 2010.
 19th Annual Southwest Wings Birding and Nature Festival, Program Guide.
 Southwest Wings Festival: Sierra Vista, AZ.